FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

 ### Step 3: Install Colima

-Colima is a free alternative to Docker Desktop, particularly useful for macOS, and offers better compatibility with Apple Silicon hardware. we’ll need it to run the Flowfuse device agent container that we will create later.
+Colima is a free alternative to Docker Desktop, particularly useful for MacOS, and offers better compatibility with Apple Silicon hardware.
+We’ll need it to run the Flowfuse device agent container that we will create later.
 To install Colima, run:

 ```bash
 brew install colima